 That player immediately replies with the answer to the fill in blank., after which everyone gasps or giggles.

 The person left of the second person restarts.
 The blanks can be anything: something as simple as soup, or something as convoluted as the white bear that ate a Russian kid for lunch in Novosibirsk last Thursday.

 8. ACCEPTING CIRCLE

-His or her neighbor then tries and does exactly the same.
+His or her neighbor then tries to do exactly the same.
 This continues around the circle.
 Although we expect the gesture/sound not to change, it will!

-Watch for movements that suddenly change left/right arm or leg.
+Watch for movements that suddenly change a left/right arm or leg.
 This is not supposed to happen, but it will.
 Once happened, it should be accepted by the next player.

 9. EMOTIONAL MIRROR